-USF's analytics program is highly technical and students write R and Python programs for most of their courses.
-Throughout their program, students work with an industrial partner in the practicum (some are paid internships).
+The Analytics Program is highly technical – students write R and Python programs in most of their courses and work with an industry partner in the Practicum (some are paid internships).

 USF MSAN students will be participating in the Bayes Impact University Program to help solve real-world problems using big data...MSAN Students Place 8th in Worldwide Hackathon

 First Year MSAN Students Compete in Kaggle Hackathon...

 Big data and the role of women in the developing world.